springload/react-accessible-ellipsis/README.md

 ### Props

+- `children` (string, required): The string to add an ellipsis to.
-- `ellipsis` (string): ellipsis indicating the text was truncated.
-Defaults to `...`.
+- `ellipsis` (string, optional): String indicating the text was truncated.
+Defaults to "" (U2026).
+- `className` (string, optional): class to apply to container element.
+Although optional either `className` or `style` should be used to restrict width or height.
+- `style` (React.CSSProperties AKA map/object, optional): a [style object](https://reactjs.org/docs/dom-elements.html#style) for inline styling.
+Although optional either `className` or `style` should be used to restrict width or height.
-- `tagName` (string): tag to be used to contain the text.
+- `tagName` (string, optional, default=`"div"`): tag to be used for container element.
 Defaults to `div`.
-- `className` (string): class to apply to element
-- `style` (React.CSSProperties): a [style object](https://reactjs.org/docs/dom-elements.html#style) for inline styling
+- `pixelRoundingBuffer` (number, optional, default=`1.5`): Used internally to handle rounding errors in browser measurements.
+Browsers sometimes give measurement values in integers when they are infact fractional, and compounding math based on these integers can result in rounding errors and this prop is used to compare numbers within a certain threshold.
+- `ellipsisWithinCharacterBoxRatio` (number, optional, default=`0.9`).
+The ellipsis characters position within a character box (and therefore whether it's visible) can vary based on font.
+- `debug` (boolean, optional, default=`false`): whether to log debug info via `console.info()`.

-(thanks to @ldanet for these docs!)
+(thanks to [ldanet](https://github.com/ldanet) for these docs!)

 ## Troubleshooting

 ### Console error about `children.split` is not a function

 This gruesome sounding error means that you have multiple `children` nodes being passed to react-accessible-ellipsis, or non-plaintext children.
-Try joining them into a single string.. for example, rather than
+Try joining them into a single string.. for example, don't do,

     <Ellipsis>{propText} some description {moreText}</Ellipsis>

-try passing in,
+do this instead,

     <Ellipsis>{`${propText} some description ${moreText}`}</Ellipsis>